Planetbiru/MagicAppBuilder/README.md

 **Steps to create an application with MagicAppBuilder**

 1. Create a new application in MagicAppBuilder and set it as the default application.

+2. Update the application settings which consist of:

+-   Application
+-   Database
+-   Session
+-   Reserved columns

-2. If you don't have a database, create a complete Entity Relationship Diagram (ERD) with the following rules:
+3. If you don't have a database, create a complete Entity Relationship Diagram (ERD) with the following rules:

 -   The column for the primary key of a table must be the same as the table name, with the suffix `_id`.
 -   Columns that are foreign keys referring to other tables should ideally have the same name as the primary key of the referenced table.